 In addition to this technical tax change, Budget 2026 does include a new “levy” on banks, non-bank deposit takers, insurers and other financial market participants.
 The levy is intended to fund the cost of services provided by the Reserve Bank.
 The levy is expected to raise $290 million over four years.
 Consultation will begin on the technical detail of the levy, which is expected to apply from mid-2027.

 Consultation on the treatment of shareholder loans made a splash earlier this year and were generally unpopular.
-While the Government had previously backtracked on the proposals, one uncontroversial proposal is confirmed as proceeding in Budget 2026.
+While the Government had previously backtracked on some of the proposals, one uncontroversial proposal is confirmed as proceeding in Budget 2026.
 This is a technical law change to ensure that when a company is removed from the Companies Register that a tax liability will arise on unpaid loans after six months.
+This law change takes effect from 4 December 2025, being the date the change was originally proposed.

-In another case of giving with one hand in taking with the other, the Government was clear before the Budget that government departments were expected to find baseline savings.
-In Budget 2026 it is confirmed that Inland Revenue is expected to find baseline savings of $15.8million per year.
+In another case of giving with one hand and taking with the other, the Government was clear before the Budget that government departments were expected to find baseline savings.
+In Budget 2026 it is confirmed that Inland Revenue is expected to find baseline savings of $15.8 million per year.
 However, Inland Revenue is also appropriated an additional $15 million per year which is to be put toward compliance activities.
 This funding is expected to return $3 per dollar invested.
+This additional funding is in addition to the increased annual funding in Budget 2024 and Budget 2025.

 Other tax-related changes announced are: